 If you’re in the UK, the best 45 minutes of Gin Radio is the BBC Radio 4 In Our Time programme called The Gin Craze, with York University’s Emma Major.
 A perfect 45 minutes for anyone who’s remotely interested in gin’s history.

-If all this history has made you thirsty, maybe you need to visit the York Gin online shop
+If all this history has made you thirsty, you probably need to visit the York Gin online shop